 - Charles Platt

-- Jason Fischer As a former software developer, Fischer is our resident g33k whose interests lie mostly in the nexus between law and tech.
+As a former software developer, Fischer is our resident g33k whose interests lie mostly in the nexus between law and tech.
 As a self-described rational conservative, he attempts to bring some balance to the sometimes overly-leftist ravings that appear on the Legal Satyricon.
-Jason completed his J.D. at Barry University School of Law, magna cum laude (where he booked Randazza’s trademarks class) and was recently admitted to practice before the United States Patent and Trademark Office and the Florida Bar.
+Jason completed his J.D. at Barry University School of Law, magna cum laude (where he booked Randazza’s trademarks class) and is admitted to practice before the United States Patent and Trademark Office and the Florida Bar.